allandao/50suds-5feee/src/pages/index.md

     title: Testimonials
     testimonials:
       - author:
-          name: John Dope
+          name: John Yu
           location: 'Michigan, USA'
         text: >-
           I loved seeing this soap at gift stores near me.
 It was the first thing I picked up to buy!
       - author:
           name: Major Payne
           location: 'Michigan, USA'
         text: >-
           This soap is awesome to use and is a great gift for friends and family!
   - type: promotion_section
     section_id: promotion_section
     title: High quality soap in the shape of your home state!